rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 The following risk factors should be considered when evaluating a patient's risk of developing ONJ:

--  potency of the medicinal product that inhibits bone resorption (higher risk for highly potent compounds), route of administration (higher risk for parenteral administration) and cumulative dose of bone resorption therapy.
+- cancer, co-morbid conditions (e.g. anaemia, coagulopathies, infection), smoking.
--  cancer, co-morbid conditions (e.g. anaemia, coagulopathies, infection), smoking.
+- potency of the medicinal product that inhibits bone resorption (higher risk for highly potent compounds), route of administration (higher risk for parenteral administration) and cumulative dose of bone resorption therapy.
--  concomitant therapies: corticosteroids, chemotherapy, angiogenesis inhibitors, radiotherapy to head and neck.
+- concomitant therapies: corticosteroids, chemotherapy, angiogenesis inhibitors, radiotherapy to head and neck.
--  poor oral hygiene, periodontal disease, poorly fitting dentures, history of dental disease, invasive dental procedures (e.g. tooth extractions).
+- poor oral hygiene, periodontal disease, poorly fitting dentures, history of dental disease, invasive dental procedures (e.g. tooth extractions).

 All patients should be encouraged to maintain good oral hygiene, receive routine dental check-ups, and immediately report any oral symptoms such as dental mobility, pain or swelling or non-healing of sores or discharge during treatment with denosumab.
 While on treatment, invasive dental procedures should be performed only after careful consideration and be avoided in close proximity to denosumab administration.